huggingface/blog/enterprise_hub_aws_marketplace.md

 # The Enterprise Hub on the AWS Marketplace: Pay with your AWS Account.

-AWS Enterprises users can now use Hugging Face as a safe & private collaboration platform without sharing payment information with Hugging Face.
+AWS Enterprise users can now use Hugging Face as a safe & private collaboration platform with all billing handled directly on AWS.

 ## What is the Enterprise Hub, the famous 🤗 Hub but in Enterprise mode?